cyberbotics/webots-doc/reference/lidar.md

 A lidar is said rotating if its `type` field is set to 'rotating'.
 In that case, the node inserted in the `rotatingHead` rotates along the Y axis at the frequency defined in the `defaultFrequency` field.
 This rotation starts as soon as the lidar is enabled.
 The internal depth camera is attached to this node and is therefore also rotating along the Y axis.

 > **Note**:
 The internal depth camera is using a horizontal field of view defined in the `fieldOfView` field, but since it is rotating, the actual field of view is 2 * π.
-Same comment applies to the horizontal resolution, the internal depth camera is using a horizontal resolution defined in the `horizontalResolution` field, but the actual returned resolution of the lidar is equal to: horizontalResolution * 2 * pi / fieldOfView.
+The same comment applies to the horizontal resolution, the internal depth camera is using a horizontal resolution defined in the `horizontalResolution` field, but the actual returned resolution of the lidar is equal to: horizontalResolution * 2 * pi / fieldOfView.

 ### Lidar Functions